maxcoh3n/cse110-w21-group10/admin/misc/rules.md

 We are going to see week by week what is the appropriate number of times to meet that week.

-Group leaders will send out When2Meet link at least 4 days in advance.
-Group members will fill it out within 24 hours.
+Group members will fill out When2Meet within 24 hours of receiving it.

 ## General Responsibilities ##

 Try to make all scheduled meetings.

+If you commit to going to a meeting, you should be present.

-If you can't make it make sure to let the group know so we can record the meeting or figure out other accomidations.
+If you can't make it make sure to let the group know so we can record the meeting or figure out other accommodations.

+Feel free to ask other group members for help if you need it.

+## Group Leader Responsibilities ##

+Group leaders will send out When2Meet link at least 4 days in advance.

+Come to each meeting with a plan.

+Take meeting notes and upload to repository.